 Noodles and rice

-I popped into Chinatown a day before the official festival start date as a Thai friend had been the previous night and informed me it was already swinging with yay festivities.
+I popped into Chinatown a day before the official festival start date as a Thai friend had been the previous night and informed me it was already swinging with jay festivities.
 Overwhelmed by choice, I browsed up and down the entire street before settling on the last stall at the end of Yaowarat.
 There were a few different types of noodles to choose from, and once I selected which I wanted the cook ushered me over to a table and greeted me a minute later with this steaming bowl of awesomeness.
-I’m a great lover of pepper, so the mushroom balls (which are packed with it) hit the spot, and the texture of the fungus (sounds appetising.
-Not) was a great complement to the soup.
+I'm a great lover of pepper, so the mushroom balls (which are packed with it) hit the spot, and the bouncy-brittle texture of the fungus was a great complement to the soup.

 I had a bicycle for my time in Chiang Mai, which aided greatly in retreating quickly from people shouting I was going the wrong way (how did they know where I was going?
 More importantly, how did they know I was about to get hopelessly lost?).
 Eventually I found where I was going, but only by accident after asking directions from a customer at this randomly placed solo stall selling fat rolls of noodles in broth (kuay jap).
 True to Thai street food style, all the components were packed in bloated plastic bags and I was sent on my way.
 I wish I'd have had a heating element to bring the temperature up a bit, but it was good nevertheless.
 Five spice and msg (another of my food groups) ruled.